dvsa/MOTH-FakeSmmtService/README.md

 npm start
 ```

-It will start express.js app on port 3000
+It will start express.js app on localhost port 3000

 ##
 ### How to develop